YouTube MARKETING BONUSES [FREE]

 • Clip 6–8 YouTube Shorts

-• Add all videos to relevant youtube playlists
+• Add all videos to relevant YouTube playlists

 Week 4 — Analyze & Iterate

-• Study youtube analytics—CTR, retention, suggested
+• Study YouTube analytics, including CTR, retention, suggested

 • Remake thumbnails and re-title under-performers